A Story About My Uncle: Reception

 A Story About My Uncle received "mixed or average" reviews, according to review aggregator Metacritic.
 As of December 2019 the game scored a "Very Positive" review by over 10,150 reviews on Steam.

-Stephen Dunne of GodisaGeek wrote that "Some [players] may find A Story About My Uncle too easy, some people may find it infuriating", but that "most, however, will be engrossed in its ever-glowing and charismatic fantasy world".
+Stephen Dunne of GodisaGeek wrote "Some [players] may find A Story About My Uncle too easy, some people may find it infuriating", but that "most, however, will be engrossed in its ever-glowing and charismatic fantasy world".
 Ben Griffin of PC Gamer wrote that the game "is fast, fluid and fun".
 Cassidee Moser of CGMagazine praised the game for being "well-crafted and paced", adding that the "environments are varied and beautifully done" and the "story itself is a light-hearted, innocent magical romp".

 Kyle Hilliard of Game Informer also found the game to be light-hearted, but did suggest that this is "at odds with the difficulty late in-game", and so confusing who the game is aimed at.

 In 2012, A Story About My Uncle received a nomination for Game of the Year at the Swedish Game Awards.